 Scope of Private Passenger Automobile Insurance Data

 Private passenger automobile insurance, for the purposes of this section, encompasses all forms of policies covering vehicles rated as private passenger automobiles and reported on the Annual Statement Exhibit of Premiums and Losses (Statutory Page 14) as private passenger auto.
 This generally includes those policies issued on automobiles owned or leased by an individual or by husband and wife resident in the same household.
 It does not cover those vehicles rated as private passenger fleet.
-It includes four-wheel vehicles including station wagons, vans, or pick-up trucks that are not customarily used in the occupation, profession or business of the insured.
+It includes four-wheel vehicles including, sport utility vehicles, vans, or pick-up trucks that are not customarily used in the occupation, profession or business of the insured.
 It includes private passenger vehicles written through the voluntary market, as well as vehicles insured through various state residual market mechanisms.
 It includes miscellaneous types of personal vehicles such as motorcycles, snowmobiles, dune buggies and the like when rated as private passenger automobiles.
 It also includes such vehicles owned by a corporation, co-partnership or unincorporated association and rated as private passenger automobiles.

 Automobile Coverages